gardeur fashion man Hiltrop talks food retail

 Klaus Hiltrop is also no friend of the factory or designer outlet centre.
 He sees this distribution channel as a dangerous dilution to brands.

-As a brand manager who has always lived by the power of labels, his comments on retail brands are doubly instructive.
+As a fashion manager who has always lived by the power of labels, his comments on retail brands are therefore doubly instructive.

 Herr Hiltrop, how do you feel as a fashion man when you shop at a German food retailer?